Aggie (mascot)

-Aggie, sometimes referred to as the Aggie Dawg or Aggie Dog, is the official mascot of North Carolina Agricultural and Technical State University, a historically black college in Greensboro, North Carolina.
+Aggie, sometimes referred to as the Aggie Dawg or Aggie Dog, is the official mascot of North Carolina Agricultural and Technical State University, a historically black college in Greensboro, North Carolina, United States.
 Aggie can be seen representing the North Carolina A&T athletic teams on the sideline of football games at Aggie Stadium and at Corbett Sports Center during basketball games.
 Although the physical representation of the athletic teams is a bulldog, the term "Aggie" has a historical connection to the university's agricultural roots as a land grant university.

 History

 The earliest known mascot at A&T dates back to the late 1970s.
 While live bulldog mascots were used on and off for the next several years, it was decided that an anthropomorphized version, as the one on the university logos at the time, would be a better fit.
 Over the years the face of Aggie has changed, but the basic concept of a clothed two-legged bulldog remained the same.
 There have been 12 official Aggie dogs in the school's history, with the first making his appearance in the fall of 1984.